uyuni-project/sumaform/README_ADVANCED.md

 Legal values for work-in-progress software are:

-- `4.0-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:4.0)
 - `4.1-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:4.1)
 - `4.2-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:4.2)
 - `4.3-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:4.3)